maxikonnect/JAVASCRIPT-PROJECTS/README.md

   - **GitHub Repository**:[Link to repo](https://github.com/maxikonnect/JAVASCRIPT-PROJECTS/tree/main/Making%20A%20Rainbow%20With%20The%20Click%20Of%20A%20Button)
 5. **Simple Factorial App**

-The **Simple Factorial App** is a web-based application designed to compute the factorial of a number between 1 and 50.
+ -**Simple Factorial App** is a web-based application designed to compute the factorial of a number between 1 and 50.
 The app features an intuitive interface, error handling for invalid inputs, and displays the result of the factorial calculation on the screen.
 - **GitHub Repository**:[Link to repo](https://github.com/maxikonnect/JAVASCRIPT-PROJECTS/tree/main/CREATING%20A%20SIMPLE%20FACTORIAL%20APP)